Oğuzhan Özyakup: Loan to Feyenoord

-On 29 January 2020, it was announced that Özyakup joined Eredivisie side Feyenoord on loan until the end of the 2019-20 season, taking the shirt number 18. Özyakup wrote on Instagram that he was upset in his recent days with Beşiktaş due to misleading and malevolent news made about him and he was "...just [taking a break] for a long-standing relationship [with Beşiktaş]...".
-In his first match with Feyenoord, he scored the opener in the 93rd second in a 3-0 home win against FC Emmen.
+On 29 January 2020, it was announced that Özyakup joined Eredivisie side Feyenoord on loan until the end of the 2019–20 season, taking the shirt number 18. Özyakup wrote on Instagram that he was upset in his recent days with Beşiktaş due to misleading and malevolent news made about him and he was "...just [taking a break] for a long-standing relationship [with Beşiktaş]...".
+In his first match with Feyenoord, he scored the opener in the 93rd second in a 3–0 home win against FC Emmen.
 However, this would be his only goal for Feyenoord as he managed to play only four matches, two in the league, before the COVID-19 pandemic broke out and the season was suspended.
 On 27 July 2020, Feyenoord manager Dick Advocaat announced that Özyakup returned to Beşiktaş.

 Fortuna Sittard

-On 1 September 2022, Özyakup signed two year deal with Eredivisie club Fortuna Sittard.
-On 10 September, he scored his first goal against NEC Nijmegen in his debut with Sittard.
+On 1 September 2022, Özyakup signed two-year deal with Eredivisie club Fortuna Sittard.
+He immediately scored in his debut for the club in the 71st minute of a 1–1 league draw against NEC on 10 September, a strike from distance assisted by compatriot Burak Yılmaz.